doubleloop-io/refactoring-legacy-code-workshop-csharp/TRANSCRIPT.md

   - grap current output and compare with stored one.
   - if the output was changed the behaviour was changed too.
 The stored output is commonly knows as Golden Master.
-This isn't the only way to write this Characterization tests.
 It isn't 100% regression bug free, but can rich a good level with low effort.
 The quality of this kind of tests depends by the quality of input data.

+## Setup Tests
+Refactor whitout tests?
+Bad idea!
+Install-Package NUnit/xUnit
+Write a "TryTestRunner" test and get Red Bar
+Fix "TryTestRunner" test and get Green Bar

 ## Can we Grab the output?
 Explore application as black-box.
 Add a SpikeTests class in same project.
 Write a test that execute GameRunner.Main(null).
 Exception?
 No?
 Great!
 Where output came from?
 Logger?
 Trace?
 Console?
 Looking for it.
 Find All "console.write" in order to verify if app directly write to Console.
 I need to grab output.
 How I can?
 Possible solutions: